 Students are given prior notice of every assessment task.
-This handbook outlines your assessment tasks for the year, and serves as official notice.
+This handbook outlines your assessment tasks for the year and serves as official notice.
 A minimum of two weeks' warning will be given prior to the due date of each assessment task.
 None the less, put the assessment dates for each of your subjects in your diary or use the Assessment Task Planner provided (Appendix V).
 There will be a moratorium of two weeks before the Trial HSC Examinations in Term 3.
-During this period, there are no assessment tasks unless otherwise stated in this handbook.
+During this time there will be no assessment tasks due.

 There may be occasions when this assessment schedule is adjusted.
 This will be done by negotiation with the School Executive at least two weeks prior to the original set date.
 Students will receive written notification of changes.
 It is important to note that students will need to be aware of their schedules and the impact of any changes to them.
-Please note that a supervising teacher can withdraw an assessment task in special circumstances.
-This, of course, will require approval from the School Executive.